Home » Recipes » Dessert Recipes » Classic Southern Pecan Pie

 A slice of pie suspended on a spatula.

 Pecan pie is easily made 1 to 3 days in advance.
 Be sure to store it in the fridge until ready to serve.
 Remove from the refrigerator about 30 minutes before serving.
-May be served room temperature or reheated as you prefer.
+It may be served at room temperature or reheated as you prefer.

 This pecan pie is a sweet and simple way to finish almost any meal!
 It’s the perfect treat to wrap up a special occasion with oven roasted turkey, sweet potato stuffing, apple cranberry salad, and potatoes au gratin.